XiyuanWu/Data_Glacier_Intern/Week_3/README.md

-# Week 3 - Presentation of Week 2 Use Case
+# Week 3 - Presentation

 This week is about make slides - Presentation of Week 2 Use Case.